ESCI's Professional Team Members

 - IPSA Hot Line School Instructor in enclosed space entry

 - Eagle Scout

-Bruce spent more than six years as Overton Power's Manager of T&D Operations, where he was also the Director of the Safety Committee.
-During his time as the Manager and under his leadership, Overton Power went over 890,000 employee hours without a lost time accident.
-Bruce also was a Line Foreman and Safety Manager for Overton Power for 10 years.
+Bruce was a Line Foreman and Safety Manager for 10 years at Overton Power before transitioning to Overton Power's Manager of T&D Operations, where he was also the Director of the Safety Committee.
+While managing the group and under his leadership, Overton Power worked over 890,000 employee hours without a lost time accident.

-Mr. Hughes also held the position as the Company's Avian Protection Manger, reporting to the Nevada Department of Fish and Wildlife.
+Mr. Hughes also held the position as the Company's Avian Protection Manager, reporting to the Nevada Department of Fish and Wildlife.